alireza-phy/topTalentProject/README.md

 in this project you can enter desired gitHub account name in address bar or in the input box in home page, and then see the list of its repositories.

-also in most popular tab, you can see a table with a list of top 10 most popular accounts in gitHub with the most stars gaind. in that table you can sort and filter results.
+also in '/most-popular' address, you can see a table with a list of top 10 most popular accounts in gitHub with the most stars gaind. in that table you can sort and filter results.

 # Getting Started with Create React App